 It might be a requirement, depending on the proposed use of the area in question, for a survey by a structural engineer to conform to building regulations on flex strength, load bearing and point loadings of the screed floor.

-Skilled and qualified tradespeople are imperative for a successful result and will extend the life of your floor by using the correct form of screed for the intended purpose of your room.
-Choosing the correct screeding materials and the method of installation is vital if you want to end up with a quality and durable finish for your floor.
+The training and skills that a qualified screeding technician brings to your project should guarantee a successful result and help to prolong the lifespan of your floor or floors.
+Picking the correct screeding materials and the method of installation is critical if you want to end up with a durable and quality finish for your floor.

 Make certain that you get 2 or 3 estimates for your Bidford-on-Avon screeding project and also ask to what standard you are getting each quote.
 The SR (Surface Regularity) finish is the figure to look for when getting a quotation from your Bidford-on-Avon screeding contractor.
 SR2 and SR3 might be less expensive options, but the floor screeding finish might have errors and deviations, whilst SR1 guarantees a pretty much perfect finish.
 This could mean that you might have to correct any patches that could cause problems when laying your finished flooring solution.